GFA-DIU/OpenSource4Impact/docs/Introduction/intro.md

 If project teams want to be co-responsible for innovation, security, transparency, flexibility and a sustainable project future, open source is the choice.
 And, even small inventive digital solutions, designed only for specific tasks can be implemented efficiently with open source.
 The lifespan of a project supported by open source software depends on its management, impact and funding, not on the level of availability, flexibility and support of licensed software.

 **Open source licenses**
 :   An open source license is a legal agreement or copyright license allowing developers to use, modify, and distribute a software's source code freely.
 It sets the terms and conditions for using, sharing, and modifying software.
-There are different types of open source licences.
+There are different types of open source licenses.
 Generally, "Open source licenses are licenses that [...] allow software to be freely used, modified, and shared."
-Open Source Initative, 2023 (Licenses – Open Source Initiative)
+Open Source Initative, 2023 (Licenses – Open Source Initiative).
+A useful tool to choose a license that fulfills the needs of a project is [Choose a license](https://choosealicense.com/)

  **Open source tools**